 \subsection{Illustrations of the numerical methods}

-In this section we show the numerical solution of the Laplace equation posed in some fractals sets.
-In particular we consider the Sierpinski triangle, the Kosh curve and two Hata trees.
-As we discussed before we can approximate the solution by\begin{itemize} \item Renormalized Finite Difference (rFD): \begin{itemize} \item Pre-proccesing: We solve a model problem with given Dirichlet condition and $g(x)=1$ as the forcing term in several graph approximations of the fractal set in order to compute an approximation of the renormalization constant. \item Online step: we solve for the actual forcing term with the renormalized graph laplacian using the approximation of the renormalization constant computed in the pre-processing step. \end{itemize} \item Renormalized Finite Element Method with line integrals (rFEM1D): \begin{itemize} \item Pre-proccesing: approximation of the renormalization constant as before. \item Online step: solution with actual right hand side \end{itemize} \item Renormalized Finite Element Method with area integrals (rFEM2D): \begin{itemize} \item Pre-proccesing: approximation of the renormalization constant as before. \item Online step: solution with actual right hand side \end{itemize}
+This section shows the numerical solution of the Laplace equation posed in some fractal sets.
+In particular, we consider the Sierpinski triangle, the Kosh curve, and two Hata trees.
+As we discussed before, we can approximate the solution by\begin{itemize} \item Renormalized Finite Difference (rFD): \begin{itemize} \item Pre-processing: We solve a model problem with a given Dirichlet condition and $g(x)=1$ as the forcing term in several graph approximations of the fractal set to compute an approximation of the renormalization constant. \item Online step: we solve for the actual forcing term with the renormalized graph laplacian using the approximation of the renormalization constant computed in the pre-processing step. \end{itemize} \item Renormalized Finite Element Method with line integrals (rFEM1D): \begin{itemize} \item Pre-processing: approximation of the renormalization constant as before. \item Online step: solution with actual right-hand side \end{itemize} \item Renormalized Finite Element Method with area integrals (rFEM2D): \begin{itemize} \item Pre-proccesing: approximation of the renormalization constant as before. \item Online step: solution with actual right hand side \end{itemize}

 \end{itemize}